SkinnyJosiah/Capstone_QuickDraw/status_check_2.md

 # Which parts still need to be ordered/manufactured?

+## Speaker(s).

-## The only possible parts we can think of is something to help potentially organize and extend our wiring, and a power on/off switch.
+## Otherwise, the only possible parts we can think of is something to help potentially organize and extend our wiring, and a power on/off switch.
 Everything else boils down to designing, printing, etc.

 # You will demonstrate at least two functional elements that work although do not need to be integrated into the larger system.